Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing: Proposed Method

 $c_{t}$ is the consumed time from the beginning of the entire task set.
 Combining this information with $p2_{t}$ and $u_{t}$, the system could get control of the execution status of the whole task set.

 Overall, the difficulty of multitasking compared to the single task situation is the handling of the information of multiple tasks.
 Here we use $p_t$ to solve this problem, which is separated into two parts. $p1_t$ is used to get information about the current system, and $p2_t$ is used to get information about the execution of each task so far. $u_{t}$ is to get the current load of the system.
 Both $i_t$ and $c_t$ are designed to get the execution status of the whole task set.
-The general calculating method is shown in Algorithm~\ref{alg:encoder}.
+The main difference between the encoding of single-task and multitask is $p_t$.
+In single-task system, $p_t$ only has one part which is $p1_{t}$, as there is only one task in the system, and thus the task status is the system status.
+In the multitask system, the status of each task should be separately recorded in $p_t$, so $p1_{t}$ is used to record the system's frequency and load, and $p2_{t}$ is responsible for recording the task status.
+Other encoding parts are almost identical to those for single-task systems, except that the multitask system has no quantization.
+The reason for this will be explained in Section~\ref{sec:inferencemodule}.